All speciesCultural & industry icon — non-food product

 Pinctada maxima

-Flavour: Pearl meat: crisp, sweet, with a melon-like aroma
+Flavour: Pearl meat (rare by-product): crisp, sweet, melon-like aroma

 Four reasons to choose local